JereKuusela/valheim-upgrade_world/publish/README.md

 - Minimum and maximum distance as a range "min-max".
 Either of the values can be omitted for either "min" or "-max".
 - Center position as two parameters "x" and "z" (y coordinate is used the altitude).
 - Flag "noedges" to only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.
 - Flag "ignorebase" to skip automatic player base detection.
+Can be permanently turned on from the config.
 - Flag "zones" to change distance and position parameters to be zone based. "x" and "z" are zone indices. "min" and "max" determine how many adjacent zones are included.
+- Flag "force" to automatically execute the command.
+Can be permanently turned on from the config.

 Examples:
 - command mistlands: Affects zones which have Mistlands biome at any of their corners.
 - command 5000 0 0: Affects zones which are 5000 meters away from the world center.
 - command 3000-5000 0 0: Affects zones which are from 3000 to 5000 meters away from the world center.
 - command 3 -3 zones ignorebase: Affects the zone at indices 3,-3 while ignoring any nearby player base structures.
+- command zones: Affects the current zone at the player's position.
 - command blackforest ocean -1000 noedges: Affects zones that only have Black Forest or Ocean at their corners and that are up to 1000 meters away from the player.

 # Commands